phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

   --baseview_correct_threshold bc
                         Threshold for the percent of reads with exact match at a position for it to be considered as well-supported, used in heatmap (default: 80 percent)
   --meta m              Absolute path to the meta information .csv file, used for generating pdf.
+  --stats_only so       output .txt and .csv files only, skip visualization
 ```

 #### The output files will be in the `errorPlots/` directory and should include the following files: